 The Type KX Compensator provides a secondary voltage which is proportional in phase and magnitude to the voltage drop thru a power transformer bank.
 Thus, the compensator with its associated current and potential transformers make possible the reliable measurement of transmission line relay potential from bus potential transformers.
-This is often economically advantageous in the application impedance or distance type relays where the impedance of the power transformer bank is not included as a part of the transmission line and where potential transformers are In the available on the transmission lines. usual case distance type relays are desired to protect a high-voltage transmission line where only low voltage potential transformers are available.
+This is often economically advantageous in the application impedance or distance type relays where the impedance of the power transformer bank is not included as a part of the transmission line and where potential transformers are not available on the transmission lines.
+In the usual case distance type relays are desired to protect a high-voltage transmission line where only low voltage potential transformers are available.

-Distance type relays such as the types HZ; HCZ, CZ and HY relays view electrical distance (impedance and reactance) from the point on the system where the relay potential is measured.
-If this potential is taken from the low voltage bus and if fault power flows thru the transformer bank for high voltage line faults, then the voltage of the low voltage potential transformers for these faults will be relatively higher than the respective voltage on the high voltage potential transformer by the impedance drop thru the transformer bank.
-To the distance relay set only on the basis of the transmission line impedance and using low voltage potential, the line fault would appear to be further away from the high voltage side of the bank than it However, if there is no power actually is. source connected to the low voltage bus, then there is no fault power fed thru the bank, and the low and high voltage potential essentially equivalent.
+Distance type relays view electrical distance from the point on the system where the relay potential is measured.
+If this potential is taken from the low voltage bus and if fault power flows thru the transformer bank for high voltage line faults, then the voltage of the low veltage potential transformers for these faults will be relatively higher than the respective voltage on the high voltage potential transformer by the impedance drop thru the transformer bank.
+To the distance relay set only on the basis of the transmission line impedance and using low voltage potential, the line fault would appear to be further away from the high voltage side of the bank than it actually is.
+However, if there is no power scurce connected to the low voltage bus, then there is no fault power fed thru the bank, and the low and high voltage potential are essentially equivalent.
 In this last case the low voltage potential transformers may be used for distance relays without Type KX Compensators.